Designeryinka/Olayinka-website/src/blog/2025-10-15-a-beginner-s-complete-guide-to-webflow-features-pricing-templates-and-comparisons.md

 Typically, freelance Webflow designers charge between $1,000 and $5,000 per project, depending on the complexity.

-Agencies can scale by whipping up websites through repeatable workflows and passing retainers for site maintenance.
+Agencies can scale by churning out websites through repeatable workflows and charging retainers for site maintenance.

-Template creators can generate passive revenue by selling Webflow templates on the marketplace.
+While Template creators can generate passive revenue by selling Webflow templates on the marketplace.

 So, really maximized, gorging on skillset turned into fortune?
 Check out our Freelance & Careers